Table of Contents

 Urinary stents placed in ureters to relieve obstruction due to stones or tumors are also a potential risk for kidney infection.
 As matter of fact, any instrumentation or procedure of the urinary system (stenting, cystoscopy, biopsy, and transurethral resection of the prostate (TURP) can pose a risk for infection of the urinary tract.

-Diabetes mellitus may also increase the risk of kidney infection in both men and women.
+Diabetes may also increase the risk of kidney infection in both men and women.
+Other conditions or medications that suppress immune function increase the risk of kidney infection.

 In children, risk factors for kidney infection include female gender, uncircumcised male, structural abnormalities of the urinary tract, and Caucasian race (four times higher than African American).
 Continue Reading